sozialhelden/a11yjson/README.md

 This is the successor of the data schema we use for [accessibility.cloud](https://www.accessibility.cloud), one of the biggest data exchange providers for accessibility data, by [Wheelmap.org](https://wheelmap.org), and other organizations.
 Some international sources already provide consumable data in this schema.
 You can find them–in most cases as open data–on https://www.accessibility.cloud.

-We wrote the definitions in TypeScript for compile-time validation.
-It supports validating data records at runtime using [SimpleSchema](https://github.com/aldeed/simple-schema-js).
-SimpleSchema is convertible to other schemes, if necessary.

 ## The specification

 The format is based on the [GeoJSON format (RFC 7946)](https://tools.ietf.org/html/rfc7946).